leggedrobotics/legged_gym/README.md

 1. If you get the following error: `ImportError: libpython3.8m.so.1.0: cannot open shared object file: No such file or directory`, do: `sudo apt install libpython3.8`

 ### Known Issues ###
 1. The contact forces reported by `net_contact_force_tensor` are unreliable when simulating on GPU with a triangle mesh terrain.
-A workaround is to use force sensors, but the force are propagated through the sensors of consecutive bodies resulting in an undesireable behaviour.
+A workaround is to use force sensors, but the force are propagated through the sensors of consecutive bodies resulting in an undesirable behaviour.
 However, for a legged robot it is possible to add sensors to the feet/end effector only and get the expected results.
-When using the force sensors make sure to exclude gravity from trhe reported forces with `sensor_options.enable_forward_dynamics_forces`.
+When using the force sensors make sure to exclude gravity from the reported forces with `sensor_options.enable_forward_dynamics_forces`.
 Example:
 ```
     sensor_pose = gymapi.Transform()
     for name in feet_names: